enonic/old-xp-doc/doc/reference/libraries/content/api/create.rst

 .. js:function:: create(params)

-  :param object params: Input parameters.
+  :param object params: JSON with the parameters below.
   :returns: the content created as JSON.

 **Parameters:**